HugoGit39/shinyfeed/README.md

 ## Short Description

-A personalized news feed in form of a Shiny app.
+`shinyfeed` is a personalized news feed in the form of a Shiny app.
 Keep all of your news in a single place!

 ## Full Description